Pope set for historic apology for school abuses in Canada

 The visit will be an “encounter” that will help “for people to know what we are, who we are,” said its pastor, the Rev. Jesu Susai.

-Associated Press reporters Nicole Winfield in Edmonton and Rob Gillies in Toronto contributed to this report.
+Associated Press reporters Peter Smith in Edmonton and Rob Gillies in Toronto contributed to this report.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.